 Oh well, at least when we go on holiday we leave Dodger at home.

 This photo, by the way, is of me, Attlee, at Durdle Door, in Dorset.
-Jane’s ex-boyfriend, a professional photographer took it, although I think it looks a bit like the rock formation is growing out of my head.
+It was taken by a professional photographer, although I think it looks a bit like the rock formation is growing out of my head.
 Whatever – welcome to my website.

 Attlee aka Phileas Dogg.
 Woof!